ddolab/InvLP/README.md

     - Printf
     - BARON

-Details of the specific versions of these softwares used for provided here can be found in Section 6 of the paper.

 Next, we provide the steps that one needs to follow to reproduce our results.

 ## Customer Preference Learning